 After you crest through the second field of Buck’s Brush the road goes up some more, and up more, and keeps climbing.
 Through my delirium I thought I could make out a view of Big Bear Lake in the distance, but that could have been my poor oxygen deprived brain.
 At this point we might have started calling the top of the mountain Crap’s Peak.
 Yeah, that sounds like me when I’m tired.
 At this point Johnny ditched us, as the car might or might not have been locked and Alicia and I continued ahead and for some reason she let me lead.

 Now Alicia has done this hike before, because well, she has done every hike in these mountains.
 Last time she did this hike was well before the Butler Fire, both one and two, and what ever other fire scarred up this area of the forest pretty good.
 So what I’m trying to say is the trail was gone.
 So we just guessed and kind of followed the ridge line above the highway a bit.
 That is the awesome thing about this hike.
 We could watch all the traffic in the Arctic Circle section of highway 18 below us.
 This being a Saturday that means watching 18 wheeler’s chugging their way up the mountain at twenty miles an hour with twenty cars behind them.
 No joke, we could make out multiple lines of cars stuck behind bucking jerks in big trucks, driving really bucking slow.
+Better to drive slowly and safely behind than hit an 18 wheeler and be involved in a serious accident.
 It was so awesome to look down at all that traffic hundreds of feet below us,

 “They have no idea we’re up here!”
 We hollered as we climbed straight up yet another mountain.
 At this point the trail was history, we just kept pulling ourselves up in the dirt trying to get to the next ridge above us and sinking back into the sand giving away under our hiking boots.
 We finally crested this hill, that had gone straight up and rested by a group of boulders.
 When I got back, I looked this hike up on the Internet, and one website listed it as easy.
 Easy?
 Really? six or seven hills straight up in an eight mile hike?
 How on earth is that easy?
 And you can see in the pictures, they are not small hills, either.
 The pictures hardly do those bucking hills justice.
 I realized right as we parked the car down below that my camera was dead, so all these pictures we’re shot with my cell phone camera.
 Not to bad for a cell phone camera.
 They did turn out a little bit hazy.
 Once we again topped the ridge line we had an epic view from here of Big Bear Lake, and highway 18 cutting through the forest on one side of the ridge.
 On the other side of the ridge we had a view of the valley below us and an awesome view of Snow Valley, the local ski resort right in front of us.